Skip to content

 • a subset keyword

-You can also combine elements, patterns, MDX expressions, MDX keywords and MDX mods into a comma delimited list, i.e.: copy_version,create_version,/*create*/
+You can also combine elements, patterns, MDX expressions, MDX keywords and MDX mods into a semicolon delimited list, i.e.: copy_version;create_version;/*create*/

 img